fisothemes/dioxus-fsrouter/Progress.md

 ## Goal

-Complete the URL matching logic and secure the basic components.
+Complete the URL matching logic by adding support complex patterns (Catch-alls, Query Params) and ensure the router is secure via default (Link validation) and robust (Custom Fallbacks).

-- `Link` component should prevent accidental open redirects.
+- `Link` component should strictly enforce internal paths to prevent open redirects.
 - `Outlet` supports per-instance 404 fallbacks via props.
 - Support for `/:..segments` and `?:query` syntax.
 - Support for `#[alias]` to reduce duplication.